 Most nights I’m just cooking for Grant and me, so I’m ahead of the game when it comes to dinners for two, romantic or otherwise.
 Simple dinner’s for two are nice because everything fits in a cast iron skillet, and it takes just a few minutes to prep and cook.
 We eat at 6:30 and honestly most nights I don’t get into the kitchen until around 6.
 Since we watch the nightly news with dinner (not so romantic, I know) I have to get things organized by 6:30 or we’ll miss something huge, I just know it.

-There is 1 pan, and 3 stages to this recipe — first the chicken thighs get browned over a high heat to kick start the cooking and give them a nice golden color.
-Then the shallots, garlic and mushroom saute, and finally you’ll make the sauce right in the same pan and add back the chicken for a final few minutes of cooking in the oven.
+- And finally make the sauce, again right in the same pan, and add back the chicken for a final few minutes of cooking in the oven.
 You can also finish if off on the stove if you like.

 - olive oil

 - 1 lb small mushrooms, I used a combination of white button and brown cremini